RickStrahl/BlogPosts/2018-10/Using-Browser-Sync-To-Synchronize-Server-Side-Code/UsingBrowserSyncToSynchronizeServerSideCode.md

 Unfortunately the same cannot be said for server side code.
 When making changes to script pages in Web Connection I make a change, then manually flip over to the browser to review the change.
 While it's not the end of the world, it's much nicer to have a browser side by side to my editor and see the change side by side.

 ### Linking Browser and File Watchers
 If you haven't used client side frameworks before and you don't know how browser syncing works here's a quick review.
-Browser synching typically works via tooling that does two things:
+Browser syncing typically works via tooling that does two things:

 * File Change Monitoring
 * Updating the browser